 - ipython_savefig_dir: The directory in which to save the figures.
 This is relative to the Sphinx source directory.
 The default is html_static_path. - ipython_rgxin: The compiled regular expression to denote the start of IPython input lines.
-The default is re.compile('In [(d+)]:s?(.)s').
-You shouldn't need to change this. - ipython_rgxout: The compiled regular expression to denote the start of IPython output lines.
-The default is re.compile('Out[(d+)]:s?(.)s').
+The default is re. compile('In \[(\d+)\]:\s?(.)\s').
+You shouldn't need to change this.

+- ipython_warning_is_error: [default to True] Fail the build if something unexpected happen, for example if a block raise an exception but does not have the :okexcept: flag.
+The exact behavior of what is considered strict, may change between the sphinx directive version. - ipython_rgxout: The compiled regular expression to denote the start of IPython output lines.
+The default is re. compile('Out\[(\d+)\]:\s?(.)\s').
 You shouldn't need to change this. - ipython_promptin: The string to represent the IPython input prompt in the generated ReST.
-The default is 'In [%d]:'.
+The default is 'In [%d]: '.
 This expects that the line numbers are used in the prompt. - ipython_promptout: The string to represent the IPython prompt in the generated ReST.
-The default is 'Out [%d]:'.
+The default is 'Out [%d]: '.
 This expects that the line numbers are used in the prompt. - ipython_mplbackend: The string which specifies if the embedded Sphinx shell should import Matplotlib and set the backend.
 The value specifies a backend that is passed to matplotlib.use() before any lines in ipython_execlines are executed.
 If not specified in conf.py, then the default value of 'agg' is used.
 To use the IPython directive without matplotlib as a dependency, set the value to None.
-It may end up that matplotlib is still imported if the user specifies so in ipython_execlines or makes use of the @savefig pseudo decorator.

-ipython_execlines: A list of strings to be exec'd in the embedded Sphinx shell.
+It may end up that matplotlib is still imported if the user specifies so in ipython_execlines or makes use of the @savefig pseudo decorator. - ipython_exectines: A list of strings to be exec'd in the embedded Sphinx shell.
 Typical usage is to make certain packages always available.
 Set this to an empty list if you wish to have no imports always available.
 If specified in conf.py as None, then it has the effect of making no imports available.
-If omitted from conf.py altogether, then the default value of ['import numpy as np', 'import matplotlib.pyplot as plt'] is used.

-ipython_holdcount When the @suppress pseudo-decorator is used, the execution count can be incremented or not.
+If omitted from conf.py altogether, then the default value of ['import numpy as np', 'import matplotlib.pyplot as plt'] is used. - ipython_holdcount When the @suppress pseudo-decorator is used, the execution count can be incremented or not.
 The default behavior is to hold the execution count, corresponding to a value of True.
 Set this to False to increment the execution count after each suppressed command.